utap2/utap2/docs/rst/installation.rst

       2.Select "Run DESeq2: in "DESeq2 run" choice field

+      3.Select Mus_musculus(mm10) in the "Genome" field

+      4.Select mm10(Genecode) in the "Annotation" field

-      3.Fill in the DESeq2 category boxes as follow:
+      5.Fill in the DESeq2 category boxes as follow:

+      6.Fill in your email in the "User email" field, if the field is empty

          MG_cont
                      GFAP_reporter_12hLPS_MG3_cont_1